mkalkbrenner/search_api_solr/README.md

   - Introduced by module: search_api_attachments
 - location
   - Introduced by module: search_api_location
+- NLP
+  - Introduced by module: search_api_solr_nlp
+  - Adds more fulltext field types based on natural language processing, for example field types that filter all word which aren't nouns.
+This is great for auto completion.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue,